 Its good idea we need to install docker from the official repository to resolve all dependencies.
 Download and save the repo file under /etc/yum.repo.d/.

 Step 2: Install the Docker package

-Now list and verify the repository or just install with the docker package.
+Now list and verify the repository or just install the package.

 # yum repolist # yum install docker-ce -y

-Step 3: Start and enable Docker service persistently
+Step 3: Start and enable the service persistently

-Once we have done with installation start and enable the docker service
+Once we have done with the installation start and enable the service

 # sudo systemctl start docker # sudo systemctl enable docker

-Step 4: Grant non-root user to run privileged docker commands.
+Step 4: Grant non-root user to run privileged commands.

 To run the docker commands from unprivileged accounts we need to add the user account in docker group.